 official figure of an average of 3.1 persons per

+household in 1995.
 Table 1 also shows the number of marriages per

 year.
 Although one can interpret these figures as